-Please see "The Board of Directors and its Committees" below for information about the nominee for election as director and the current members of the Board of Directors who will continue to serve following the Annual Meeting, their business experience and other information.
+Please see "The Board of Directors and its Committees" below for information about the director nominee and the other current members of the Board of Directors, each of whom will continue to serve following the Annual Meeting.

 Directors are elected by plurality vote; however, our Board has adopted a majority voting policy in uncontested elections.
-Each of our current directors, including the two directors nominated for re-election at the Annual Meeting, has delivered an irrevocable resignation letter for the Board's consideration in the event that he does not receive more "FOR" than "AGAINST" votes in an uncontested election.
+Each of our current directors, including the director nominated for re-election at the Annual Meeting, has delivered an irrevocable resignation letter for the Board's consideration in the event that he does not receive more "FOR" than "AGAINST" votes in an uncontested election.
 If an incumbent director fails to receive the required vote for reelection, our Board, after considering the recommendation of its Nominating and Corporate Governance Committee and any factors it deems relevant, will determine whether to accept the resignation.
-The Board expects any director whose resignation is under consideration to abstain from participating in the decision.
+The Board expects any director whose resignation is under consideration to abstain from participating in that decision.

-The Board recommends that you vote "FOR" election of the nominee.
-Properly dated and signed proxies will be so voted unless authority to vote in the election of directors is withheld.
+The Board recommends that you vote "FOR" election of the director nominee.